sys-team/ASA.rest/README.md

 * authorization - UOAuth access token (for arest service)
 * page-size -  rows per page, default 10
 * page-number - page number from the beginning of a result set, default 1
-* order-by - order by expression, default 'id', if table or sp result set does not have 'id' column, no order by
+* order-by - specify a field the result set will be ordered by, default field is 'id' if the result set contains one, otherwise no "order by" clause will be applied
 * columns - comma separated list of the columns to return in a result set, default '*'
 * order-dir - direction of an 'order by' clause, default is 'desc'
 * distinct - if 'yes' distinct clause applies to query